aerickson/tf_authoritative_scanner/README.md

 ## Overview

-`tfas` performs static analysis on Terraform files to detect the presence of authoritative resources (currently only GCP Terraform resources, but pull requests welcome).
-It scans a specified directory (and optionally hidden directories to inspect modules) for Terraform configuration files (.tf) and identifies lines containing these authoritative resources.
+`tfas` performs static analysis on Terraform files to detect the presence of Terraform authoritative resources (ARs)[^1].
+It scans a specified directory (and optionally hidden directories to inspect modules) for Terraform configuration files (.tf) and identifies lines containing these ARs.

+`tfast` is a Terraform porcelain (e.g. `tfast plan` or `tfast apply`).
+It will only run the specified Terraform command if `tfas` doesn't find any ARs in the current directory or subdirectories.

+[^1]:`tfas` currently only detects ARs in Google Cloud Platform (GCP) Terraform providers.
+Pull requests are welcome.

 ### Background and Comments

-Authoritative Terraform resources are extremely dangerous because:
+Terraform authoritative resources (ARs) are extremely dangerous because:
 - they can and will remove non-Terraform managed resources
 - they won't mention actions in `terraform plan` output

-Authoritative Terraform resources should be used when setting up new infrastructure.
+ARs should be used when setting up new infrastructure.
 It's desirable in this state to wipe out anything not in Terraform.

-If you're working with existing infrastructure they should only be used once all infrastructure is being managed by Terraform.
+If you're working with existing infrastructure, ARs should only be used once all infrastructure is being managed by Terraform.